Canon 2000D vs G7X Mark II

-Both the 2000D and the G7X Mark II are recent models that are part of the current product line-up.
-The G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Canon G7 X Mark II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.